How a Virtual Behavioral Health Program Is Reaching Patients With Cancer Who Need It Most

 Inside the Study Design

-Beyond symptom tracking, the study also looked at downstream behavior.
+Beyond symptom tracking, the researchers also looked at downstream behavior.
 "In addition to that, [we] measured patient satisfaction and adherence to visits, oncology care visits, and adherence to medications or prescribed treatments.
 This was measured at baseline and then measured longitudinally,” Balanchivadze said.

 What the Data Showed